Andrei0795/astroJavaApp/README.md

 - SQL Lite DB
 - NetBeans editor

+Run:
+The runnable version of the app can be found in the dist folder above.
+Its name is AstroApp.jar

 Issues and Unfinished things:

 - Each constellation has two or three stars maximum.
 I didn't have time to write information about all the stars